suryana-code/suryana-code/README.md

 <h1 align="center">Hi, I'm Muhamad Suryana</h1>
-<h4 align="center">I am passionate about software testing with the ability to create web, mobile or API automation using various tools, especially Katalon Studio.
-I can create test scenarios, create automation based on test scenarios, run test automation, and also have sufficient knowledge of project management tools such as Atlassian Jira.
+<h4 align="center">7+ years in software testing.
+I am passionate about software testing with the ability to create web, mobile, or API automation using various tools, especially Katalon Studio.
+I can create test scenarios, create automation based on test scenarios, run test automation, and also have sufficient knowledge of project management tools like Atlassian Jira.
 Contact me for more information</h4>

 <h3 align="left">Connect with me:</h3>
 <p align="left">